FilipeLopesPires/VolumetricWedding/README.md

 ## Awards

 Volumetric Wedding was submitted to [The Polys](https://thepolys.com/) - Immersive Awards [Splat of the Year](https://thepolys.com/sploty/) and became a semi-finalist for the 2025 edition.
-If you would like to support my submission, upvote it [here](https://arrival.space/filipelopespires).
+If you would like to support my submission, upvote it through the [hub](https://arrival.space/sploty2025-hub4) (should be the door right in front).
 You can check out all semi-finalists [here](https://arrival.space/sploty2025).

 <img alt="The Polys Immersive Awards Splat of the Year Semi-finalist Laurel Dark Mode" src="https://github.com/FilipeLopesPires/VolumetricWedding/blob/main/media/SPLOTY-Seminfinalist.svg#gh-dark-mode-only" width="25%">
 <img alt="The Polys Immersive Awards Splat of the Year Semi-finalist Laurel Light Mode" src="https://github.com/FilipeLopesPires/VolumetricWedding/blob/main/media/SPLOTY-Seminfinalist-dark.svg#gh-light-mode-only" width="25%">